seek4science/seek-documentation/help/user-guide/programme-creation-and-management.md

 ---
-title: SEEK User Guide - Creating and Managing Programmes
+title: Creating and Managing Programmes
-layout: page
+layout: user-guide-page
+sidebar: userguide
 ---

-# Creating and managing Programmes

 ## What are Programmes and why create them?